-FUNDING AREAS: Education, Technological Innovation, Community Development, Immigration Reform, Health
+FUNDING AREAS: Education, Health, Technology, Immigration Reform, and more.

-EDUCATION: Zuckerberg's first major philanthropic venture was in 2010, when during an appearance on the Oprah Winfrey Show, he announced a $100 million donation to the Newark, New Jersey, public school system.
-Zuckerberg has subsequently made an even larger education gift to improve schools in Silicon Valley, saying that he had learned important lessons from the Newark experience.
-Zuckerberg said in 2015 that personalized learning will the focus of his education giving, which is channeled through an organization he created, Startup: Education.
-The education-tech start up, Byju's, mopped up $50 in funding from the Chan Zuckerberg Initiative.
+EDUCATION: Zuckerberg's first major philanthropic venture was in 2010, when he made a $100 million donation to improve the Newark, New Jersey, school system—backing a reform effort that produced enormous controversy.
+Zuckerberg and Chan subsequently made an even larger education to improve schools in Silicon Valley, but took a more hands-on approach after learning important lessons from the Newark experience.
+Personalized learning is now the central focus of Chan and Zuckerberg’s education giving.

 IMMIGRATION REFORM: In April 2013, Zuckerberg launched FWD.US, an effort to advocate for comprehensive immigration reform, which has quickly become a leading organization in the field, due in large part to Zuckerberg's funding.
-Right before the 2016 elections, FWD.US launched a new website attacking Donald Trump’s plan to enforce U.S. immigration law.
+After the 2016 elections, FWD.US undertoo new work to challenge the Trump administration’s immigration policies.

 OTHER ISSUES: The Chan Zuckerberg Initiative has also backed work on criminal justice reform and affordable housing.